Information on COVID-19 including symptoms, spread, treatments, immunity and where to get help.

-- Read more advice on COVID-19 and higher risk people.
+Read more advice for COVID-19 and higher risk people.

 Vaccination means that if you do become infected you are far less likely to fall seriously ill or transmit the virus to others.

 While two doses provide some degree of protection against severe disease from Omicron, a booster is likely to offer greater protection against transmitting COVID-19 to others and reduce the chance of more serious infections.
-Anyone 18 and over can receive a booster shot at least four months after their second vaccination.
+Anyone 18 and over can receive a booster shot at least three months after their second vaccination.
 People aged 16 or 17 can get a COVID-19 booster six months after completing their primary course.

 Read more about getting a COVID-19 vaccination.

 To protect yourself and others it’s important to:

 - stay home if you’re sick, and get a test

 - get vaccinated as soon as you can

 - wear a face covering

 - practise physical distancing in public when possible